Temple of Athena Nike: Architecture

-The Temple of Athena Nike was finished around 420 BC, during the Peace of Nicias.
+The Temple of Athena Nike, the smallest on the Acropolis, was finished around 420 BC, during the Peace of Nicias.
 It is a tetrastyle (four column) Ionic structure with a colonnaded portico at both front and rear facades (amphiprostyle), designed by the architect Kallikrates.
 The columns along the east and west fronts were monolithic columns.
 The temple ran 8 m long by 5.5 m wide and 7 m tall.
 The total height from the stylobate to the acme of the pediment while the temple remained intact was a modest 7 m.
 The ratio of height to diameter of the columns is 7:1, rather than the more standard 9:1 or 10:1 ratio in Ionic buildings.
 Constructed from white Pentelic marble, it was built in stages as war-starved funding allowed.